 As one of the co-founders of The Feminist Majority Foundation, a former president of the National Organization for Women, and publisher of Ms. Magazine, Eleanor Smeal’s life and work has been dedicated to the achievement of women’s equality and human rights.
 Known as a political analyst, strategist, and grassroots organizer, Smeal has played a pivotal role in defining the debate, developing the strategies, and charting the direction of the modern day women’s movement.
 In her more than 40 years as a leader in the United States’ women’s movement, she has changed the landscape of women’s involvement in national life and culture.
 Smeal has been at the forefront of nearly every significant women’s rights victory, her participation was pivotal in the passage of landmark legislation including the Equal Credit Act, the Pregnancy Discrimination Act, and stronger enforcement of Title IX.
 Currently, Smeal serves on a number of boards, including the National Council for Research on Women, the National Organization for Women, and the Leadership Circle of CEDAW (the Convention on the Elimination of all Forms of Discrimination Against Women).

-Meggie Wittorf is the Executive Director of Women Winning, a multi-partisan political non-profit that is dedicated to recruiting, training, and electing pro-choice women to all levels of public office.
-She is also a board member of OutFront Minnesota, where she works to protect and strengthen LGBTQ rights.
-While obtaining her MBA at the University of Minnesota, she led the Women’s Mentorship program where she focused on addressing challenges in the opportunity pipeline, improving gender balance in higher-education programs, and securing mentors in underrepresented fields.
+While obtaining her Master of Business Administration at the University of Minnesota, she led the Women’s Mentorship program, where she focused on addressing challenges in the opportunity pipeline, improving gender balance in higher-education programs, and securing mentors in underrepresented fields.
 Wittorf’s work as a marketing and strategy leader with a passion for politics and improving our communities continues to help lift women into positions of leadership.